xdass/devman-bot/README.md

 # Comics publisher

-This script inform you about check status on devman task by send message to the telegram bot.
+This script inform you about check status on devman task by send message to the telegram bot.<br>
+If an error occurs while the bot is running, logger send info messages to telegram chat.

 ### How to install